Linkedin for Business – Building Your Brand

 In addition, research shows that:

-- 72.1% of consumers spend most or all of their time on websites in their own language
+- 72.1% of customers spend most or all of their time on websites in their own language

 The facts are alarming for all of you who only consider using English as the language of your marketing campaigns.